algosup/2024-2025-project-1-fpga-team-4/Documents/TechnicalSpecifications.md

 - **Memory optimization**: To optimize memory usage, sprite data is stored in compressed formats where applicable, minimizing the use of Block RAM.
 Only necessary frames are loaded into Block RAM during active gameplay to prevent overuse of resources.

 - **Future enhancements**:
     - Animated sprites will be implemented by cycling through preloaded frames of animation for both the frog (hopping) and the vehicles (moving wheels).
-These frames will be controlled using additional Flip-Flops and LUTs to manage timing and transitions.
+These frames will be controlled using additional Flip-Flops and LUTs[^3] to manage timing and transitions.

 Verilog code